ulranh/sapnwrfc_exporter/README.md

 ```

 #### Kubernetes
-Due to the license restrictions it is not possible to publish a docker image tah includes the sapnwrfc library.
+Due to the license restrictions it is not possible to publish a docker image that includes the sapnwrfc library.
 But all SAP customers can create their own images and use them.
 An example config can be found in the examples folder.
 First of all create a SAP namespace.
 Then apply the created configfile as configmap and start the deployment:
 ```
 $ kubectl apply -f sap-namespace.yaml
 $ kubectl create configmap sapnwrfc-config -n sap --from-file ./sapnwrfc_exporter.toml -o yaml